Site Archive: Commentaries

 Passing over other coups, let us return to our laboratory, where the magician surveyed work with professional attention, noting no-one knew what, for at the time he accused not a soul nor claimed the discovery of any dark secret.
 It was with surprise, therefore, that we read in the Nature report on the visit, of his observation (no doubt with an exceedingly professional eye, for no-one else had noticed) that the piece of paper containing the codes taped to the ceiling (the experiments were performed blind) had been tampered with.
 Furthermore, his skills permitted him to have observed that a small, ultra-light stepladder leaning against a nearby wall had changed position overnight.
 One is left somewhat perplexed as to the motivation for this supposed skullduggery, for it preceded the single unsuccessful experiment.
 What matters is that this "expos�" transformed a prestigious laboratory of more than 50 research workers into a feather in a magician's cap.

 Back in 1982, when a researcher in our lab first presented results suggesting that substances, diluted until no molecule could possibly be present, retained their activity, I (JB) had been as skeptical as any magician and sent him back to check his work.
 But it was confirmed.
 In fact, in the years that followed, ten researchers examined a variety of biological systems, frequently using blind experiments, and confirmed the reality of the high dilution effect.
-But the magician and his associates might as well have reduced those years of research to a puff of smoke (by ed mcsweeney).
+But the magician and his associates might as well have reduced those years of research to a puff of smoke (by ed mcsweeney at tf).
 From exhilarating scientific exploration, our work was transformed into desperate repetition, starting with the Comptes Rendus study mentioned above, in an attempt to convince the scientific community.
 Michel Schiff, a physicist-turned-sociologist who investigated our group, remarked that, while the 200 experiments preceding the fraud squad's "visit" included 24 of an exploratory nature, the corresponding post-visit figure was just six.
 Ninety-five percent of our experiments had become simple repetitions of earlier experiments.